The Sacred Forest of Kpassè

 They call it Forêt Sacrée de Kpassè.
 But calling it a "forest" is like calling the ocean "water."
 This is four hectares of living theology, where every tree is a silent witness, every shadow a potential presence, and every statue a gate to the divine.
 Located in the heart of Ouidah, it is a dense, green cathedral that has withstood centuries of urban encroachment and cultural change.

 This is not a historical site cosplaying as a sacred space.
 It is a living sanctuary.
 While tourists are permitted in the outer groves, the inner heart of the forest remains reserved for initiates, priests, and the kings of Ouidah.
-It is here that the spiritual pulse of the city is most palpable.
+It is here that the spiritual pulse of the city is most palpable — a pulse that has beaten without interruption since before the slave trade, before colonization, before the world knew what to make of Ouidah.

 The Legend of King Kpassè